iterative/dvc.org/content/docs/user-guide/how-to/resolve-merge-conflicts.md

-If you have an "append-only" dataset (where people only add new files/directories) DVC provides a [Git merge driver] that can automatically resolve merge conflicts into a parent branch.
+If you have an "append-only" dataset (where people only add new files/directories) DVC provides a [Git merge driver] that can automatically resolve merge conflicts for you.
 To use it, first set it up in your Git repo:

 ```dvc
 $ git config merge.dvc.name 'DVC merge driver'